LGBTQ+ Therapy at Affirmations

 she/her/hers

-My therapeutic philosophy is that the client and therapist are a team, working together to identify strengths, abilities, and goals.
+*Not accepting new clients at this time* My therapeutic philosophy is that the client and therapist are a team, working together to identify strengths, abilities, and goals.
 Together we will identify barriers to personal growth, look for ways to address those barriers, and support change.
 I believe you are the expert in your needs and my role is to support your journey by offering tools and feedback along the way.

 Experience